Digital Leadership: Changing Paradigms for Changing Times (Keynote, Workshop, or Breakout Session)

 Our country spends billions of dollars on educational technology.
 How do you know that the money you are spending is actually having an impact on learning and achievement?
 Most school leaders cannot honestly answer this question.
 This session will focus on developing evidence to support a Return on Instruction (ROI) when investments are made on technology.
 Attendees will be exposed to a variety of proven strategies to not only improve pedagogy in the digital age but to also curate various forms of evidence to validate expenditures and garner stakeholder support.

-Tell Your Story (Keynote, Breakout session, or Workshop)
+Four Keys to Effective Blended Learning (Keynote, Breakout session, or Workshop)

 Challenges Ahead: Practical Solutions to Drive Change (Breakout Session)

 School leaders and educators face many challenges as they attempt to catch up—and keep up—with technology and how today’s students learn best.
 Innovative change is necessary, but how do you move beyond the bumps in the road?
 During this interactive forum participants will share their specific obstacles to and challenges around technology integration, such as time, funding, infrastructure, mandates, BYOD/1:1, grading, homework, staff resistance, and more.
 Eric will facilitate this group discussion and share specific strategies and knowledge gained both firsthand and from other digital pioneers in his extensive personal learning network.
 Each attendee will leave with practical, tech-focused solutions for transforming teaching, learning, and leadership to implement the change that schools need and the learning experiences students deserve.